STRENGTH AND HONOR

 Breakfast consisted of biscuits, salt pork and beans, and he ate them slowly, savoring each bite with gratitude.
 He wiped the dishes clean with a rag and set them aside on the countertop.

 After dressing, Dusty fetched his frayed Stetson, adjusted his belt a notch and stepped sock-footed onto the creaky porch.
-Stretching, he felt sore and hollow, yet brightened by the cheer of songbirds, the rising copper sun and smell of fresh, damp earth.
+Stretching, he felt sore and hollow, yet brightened by the cheer of songbirds, the rising copper sun and smell of cool, damp earth.

 The old pickup backfired in town near the livery stable, and Dusty winced with embarrassment over the unwelcome attention.
 Tank almost empty, he headed toward the Standard Oil service station.

 A young woman appeared from the office and approached his side of the truck.
-She wore a man’s plaid shirt and cowboy boots, held her shoulders back and chin high, and her honey hair tied back in a long auburn pony-tail.
+She wore a man’s plaid shirt and cowboy boots, held her shoulders back and chin high, and her honey hair tied back in a long pony-tail.
 Freckles glittered her nose and cheeks.

-“Morning, handsome,” said the woman.
+“Morning, cowboy,” said the woman.
 “What’ll it be?”

 “You’re so full of shit,” Brenda said, uncapping his gas tank and inserting the pump nozzle.

 “Last night I had a funny dream," Dusty said.
 "We were in a booth in a crowded coffee shop—very busy, like old times—and the waitress neglected our refills.
 You grew impatient and fetched the coffee pot from behind the counter yourself.
-On your way back you passed another jawing couple and the man said ‘Now that’s what I call service!’
-So you refilled their cups before ours.”
+On your way back you passed another couple and the man said ‘Now that’s what I call service!’
+So you kindly refilled their cups before ours.”

 “Doesn’t sound like me.”